dhurka3782/Secure-Password-Generator/README.md

 A Python-based "Secure Password Generator" that allows users to create strong and customizable passwords based on their preferences.
 The tool ensures that the generated passwords meet high-security standards and includes a minimum password length, character diversity (uppercase, lowercase, digits, and special characters), and randomization.

 # Features
-Customizable Password: Users can choose the password length and whether to include uppercase letters, lowercase letters, digits, and special characters.
+1. Customizable Password: Users can choose the password length and whether to include uppercase letters, lowercase letters, digits, and special characters.
-Security-First Approach:
-  - Enforces a minimum length of 8 characters.
+2. Security-First Approach:- Enforces a minimum length of 8 characters.
                           - Guarantees the inclusion of at least one character from each selected category (uppercase, lowercase, digits, special characters).
                           - Randomizes the order of characters for added security.
-Interactive CLI: Simple and user-friendly command-line interface to guide users through the password creation process.
+3. Interactive CLI: Simple and user-friendly command-line interface to guide users through the password creation process.

 # How It Works
 1. The script asks users for their preferences: